 It’s true.
 When it comes to traveling to Europe, I am kind of the queen of packing light.
 I don’t love walking the old cobblestone streets with a rolling suitcase and I don’t think you need a new outfit every day.
 Plus, getting on and off the trains and subways is hard enough (especially with kids!) – why add more stress and weight to a situation by carrying luggage?

-I’ve done Europe in a backpack twice now, and we have another trip planned for next spring where I plan to do the same.
-Here are all my packing tips for Europe – what you should bring and what you should leave at home.
+I’ve been to Europe twice and have only brought a backpack.
+We have another trip planned for next spring where I plan to do the same.
+Here is my simple packing list for Europe; including tips of what you should bring and what you should leave at home.

 1. A Good Backpack